live-wire/journal/networking/README.md

 > Calculating Mean and Variance of a distribution is easy!
 But calculating a tail probability is difficult!

+`NOTE: Apparently these notes don't contain information about Reiman zeta function (Power law graphs) and the best Spreader.`

 ---
 `Exam time`
 - Spectral radius = Largest Eigen Value